Tlazypanda/firstreactproject/README.md

+# TIC-TAC-TOE

+Steps to install
+1.Clone the repo

+2.Gitbash into repo and run command npm install

+3.Run command npm start

+4.Enjoy

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>